-Requests should be in writing, with a patient signature.
-Email requests are valid for the purposes of the DPA, however the practice will need to be satisfied that a valid signature exists prior to disclosure or release.
-Where a solicitor or other representative is making the request, ensure that you have patient signed consent, and sufficient information to clearly identify the patient.
+Requests should be in writing, preferably by completing an Access to Medical Records Form, with a patient signature.
+The form can be downloaded from the surgery website www.springwoodsurgery.co.uk Email requests are valid for the purposes of the DPA, however the practice will need to be satisfied that the request is made by the data subject or their legal representative only.
+Where a solicitor or other representative is making the request, ensure that you have patient-signed consent and sufficient information to clearly identify the patient.